nunorvoliveira/snapmaker-2.0/README.md

 So, I have to say it, **USE AT YOUR OWN RISK**.

-I tested this as much as possible and I'm working with this post on all my CNC programs with zero problems, but I'm sure could not test everything to the absolute limit.
+I tested this as much as possible and I'm working with this *post-processor* on all my CNC programs with zero problems, but I'm sure could not test everything to the absolute limit.
 There are many types of milling in Fusion 360 and I'm only using a few of them.

-I recommend that you post your milling both with your current trusted post-processor and with this one and compare the output.
+I recommend that you post your milling both with your current trusted *post-processor* and with this one and compare the output.
 By selecting the _Write extra comments_ and _Write warnings as comments_ options pretty much all lines will have a comment, except for the ones that are not changed by the post.
 This should give enough info to understand what's going on.

 ## Safety, Safety, Safety!